AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ## Inline invitations {#inlineinvitations}

-Captivate Prime users will now receive inline email invites.
+Learning Manager users will now receive inline email invites.
 ICS attachments are no longer used to send invitations.
 Any changes in the invite will automatically reflect in your calendar.

 ![](assets/outlook-style-invite.png)